-The performance of the linearized HMC variant strongly depends on the prior means (see equation (12)).
+The performance of the linearized HMC variant strongly depends on the prior means (see Eq.
+12).
 For that reason, we propose a workflow in which the algorithm is run iteratively, with each iteration involving an update of the priors to allow for an updated linearization.
-Specifically, instead of evaluating equation (14) - (16) once, we run a sequence of HMC chains.
-For each successive chain, the posterior means and standard deviations from the previous chain act as prior means and entries for \mathcal{M} in the new chain (i.e., the next iteration).
-For the first chain in the sequence, the "initial" prior means (i.e., \mathbf{m}^0) are obtained via a specific scheme integrated into the workflow.
+Specifically, instead of evaluating Eqs.
+(14)-(16) once, we run a sequence of HMC chains.
+For each successive chain, the posterior means and standard deviations from the previous chain act as prior means and entries for R in the new chain (i.e., the next iteration).
+For the first chain in the sequence, the "initial" prior means (i.e., m^0) are obtained via a specific scheme integrated into the workflow.
 The estimation of these prior means is described in more detail in the subsection below.

-We test our workflow for an induced event shown in figure 2.
-We set the MT components to 9E+13 Nm, -1E+13 Nm, -3E+13 Nm, 8E+13 Nm, 5E+13 Nm, and 4E+13 Nm for M{11} , M{22} , M{33} , M{12} , M{13} , and M{23} , respectively.
-Using the moment-magnitude relation given by Gutenberg (1956) and Kanamori (1977), this moment tensor can be shown to correspond to an earthquake of magnitude 3.28 Mw.
+We test our workflow for an induced event shown in Fig. 2.
+We set the MT components to 9×10^{13} , $-1E \times 10^{13}$, -3×10^{13} , 8×10^{13} , 5×10^{13} , and 4×10^{13} Nm for M{11} , M{22} , M{33} , M{12} , M{13} , and M{23} , respectively.
+Using the moment-magnitude relation given by Gutenberg (1956) and Kanamori (1977), this moment tensor can be shown to correspond to an earthquake of magnitude M_w 3.28.
 We also add noise to our synthetic seismograms in order to make our experiment more realistic.
 This noise is added in the frequency domain by multiplying the (complex) spectrum of each synthetic seismogram with a bivariate normal distribution that has a zero mean and a standard deviation of 15% of the amplitude of the seismogram at the dominant frequency.
-As a result, this noise will not only give amplitude variations but also varying time-shifts with respect to the true synthetic seismograms.
+As a result, this noise will not only give amplitude variations but also varying time shifts with respect to the true synthetic seismograms.
 When running the Markov chains, we assume the square root of the data variance (σ_d) to be 30% of the maximum amplitude of each seismogram.
-Admittedly, this is rather arbitrary, and in the application to field data, the data uncertainty has to be estimated from the obtained seismograms themselves.
-Finally, we set the origin time to 14 s.
+Admittedly, this

 Figure 2.
-Scenario of an induced earthquake in Groningen area. a.
-Horizontal slice of the Groningen P-wave velocity model. b.
-Zoom of the area indicated by the green rectangle in a.
-'Inverted triangles indicate locations of KNMI stations (i.e., the \mathbf{x}r)'. c.
-Vertical slice along the blue line in b. d.
-Vertical slice along the red line in b.
+Scenario of an induced earthquake in the Groningen area. (a) Horizontal slice of the Groningen P-wave velocity model. (b) Zoom of the area indicated by the green rectangle in (a).
+Inverted triangles indicate locations of KNMI stations (i.e., the x_r). (c) Vertical slice along the blue line in (b). (d) Vertical slice along the red line in (b).

 Figure 3.
-Comparison between elementary seismograms due to a source at the actual location (red star) and the receiver at G094 (green) and the elementary seismograms resulting from the implementation of source-receiver reciprocity (yellow).
+Comparison between elementary seismograms due to a source at the actual location (red star) and the receiver at G094 (green) as well as the elementary seismograms resulting from the implementation of source-receiver reciprocity (yellow).
 The equality of the traces confirms successful implementation of source-receiver reciprocity.
-Along the vertical axis, all six (independent) elementary seismograms are depicted.
-Left, center, and right plots show particle displacement in the x_1 , x_2 , and x_3 direction, respectively.
+Along the vertical axis, all six (independent) elementary seismograms are depicted. (a-c) Plots show particle displacement in the x_1, x_2 , and x_3 direction, respectively.